Home

 Designed at a beach in Los Angeles, California.
-Crafted and bound at a printer in downtown Los Angeles.
-It is meant to symbolize a peculiar relationship between art and industry and my initial studies.
+Crafted in my apartment on Venice Boulevard.
+Bound at a printer in downtown Los Angeles.
+It's meant to symbolize a peculiar relationship between art and industry while demonstrating concepts I'd learned during my studies

 — graphic design.